Hiroreco/enreco-archive/recap-data/glossary/lore/heroes-storylines/oh-princess-entry.md

 **Chapter:** 2
 **Duration:** Day 1 to 8

-Cecilia Immerkind, in her previous journey during the first chapter, served as a knight to a "princess", Princess Koseki Bijou.
+[Cecilia Immerkind,](#entry:cecilia-entry) in her previous journey during the first chapter, served as a knight to a "princess," Princess Koseki Bijou.
 In this second journey, she once again pledged herself to a princess.
 But this time, it wasn't out of manipulation or self-interest.
 This time, it was driven by something far more pure and powerful: love.

 ## Details